Page Editor: Norman Jackson

 The tenants of Home Farm in 1901 were Robert Grisdale, a farm bailiff, his wife Rachel and their twenty-four year old daughter Jessie(Note 3).
 Despite being eleven years older, Joseph formed a close friendship with Jessie and they married at St Patrick’s Church on the 22nd March 1905.
 Interestingly, in the marriage register, Joseph gave his address as ‘The Hagg’.
 The Hagg Field was the name of the field traditionally used for sporting events (it was renamed King George V Playing Field when it was bought, by public subscription in 1937, from the Marshall family of Patterdale Hall) so 'The Hagg' was probably another name for his ‘Shanty’?

 Probably in the Spring of 1906, following the death of Deepdale resident John Scott, Joseph and Jessie set up home at Yew Tree Cottage, which is situated in the fork between the two Deepdale Bridges.
 They must have rented Yew Tree cottage, as the 1910 Rate Books show that it was owned by Thomas Bownass of the Ullswater Hotel.
 Their only child Geoffrey was born there on the 9th of October 1909.
-Soon after moving to Yew Tree Cottage, Joseph converted the small building across the lane, and on the edge of Deepdale Beck, into his studio - It is still called 'The Studio' to this day.
+Soon after moving to Yew Tree Cottage, Joseph converted the small building across the lane into his studio.
+It is right alongside Deepdale Beck and the cellar, which he used as a dark-room must have been quite damp in Winter.
+The building has been renovated and extended to be a holiday home - it is still called 'The Studio'.

 The Postcard Business